 NPCs that didn't survive.

-Every item got changed between the prototype and final game.
-There are some removed items too!
+Every item got changed between here and the final game.
+There are some removed items, too!

 Trapped in the Digger.

 | Cut Audio|

 Full conversations by temporary actors, sound effects, the full monty.

 | Cut Textures|

 Considering the state of this game, there is a ton of unused textures.

 The environment map textures contain images of several maps not in the prototype nor the final game.

 The many, many props and misc. models that didn't make it into the final game.